Painful Sex: Is the Cervix to Blame?

 In the words of Dr. Rachel Gelman, DPT, owner and operator of Pelvic Wellness and Physical Therapy in San Francisco: “There are times when the pain a person is experiencing is not from [hitting the cervix] but from the pelvic floor muscles being dysfunctional.
 If they are tense, guarded, spasmotic or irritated in some way, then having a penis or something else thrusting into or against them can be painful.
-If a person has a retroverted uterus that can also lead to pain.
 Other medical conditions like fibroids, endometriosis or PCOS can make penetrative sex painful.

 “It can be hard to tell the difference, but a specialist can help figure things out.
 As a pelvic floor PT, if I palpate a muscle and someone says ‘that’s my pain,’ then most likely the muscle is causing the pain, not the cervix.
 However, it can be both or multiple things causing a person’s pain.”

 But what about when it is the cervix?

 The experts agree: if it does feel like there’s some cervical pain during penetration, it probably means there are restrictions/adhesions or prior sensitivity.